trouze/trouze.github.io/_pages/now.md

 ### This page lists the most up-to-date information regarding what I am doing *right now*.

 ### A little bit about me.
-Motorhead, flying, golfing, baseball, bread making, guitar, you name it.
+Motorhead, flying, golfing, baseball, hiking, bread making, guitar, you name it.
 My passions carry me in many different and odd directions, but I wouldn't have it any other way.
 Here's some photos as to what I've been up to of late.

 <div class="gallery" data-columns="3">